EvanWen036/DecodeBCI/docs/README.md

 [Figure 4](#fig-cv) demonstrates a high-level overview of our two-level cross validation approach.
 The first step is dividing the data into 6 stratified folds (class proportions are preserved in each fold).
 Each fold has a set of 200 trials for training and 40 trials withheld for testing.
 The 200 training trials are then used to perform a second-level cross validation procedure.
 In the second level, we tested 0.01, 1, 100, and 10000 as regularization parameter (denoted now as $\alpha$, previously referred to as C) values.
 The $\alpha$ value with the highest second-level cross-validated accuracy was then selected.
 Finally, we trained an SVM with the optimal $\alpha$ which yielded our per-fold results in the form of accuracy metrics and an ROC curve.
 After performing the procedure on all folds, we aggregated per-fold results to obtain the model's overall performance.

+Two-level (nested) cross-validation is valuable because it cleanly separates hyperparameter tuning from performance evaluation, preventing the “peeking” that can make results look unrealistically good.
+In the inner loop, we search over hyperparameters, using only the training portion of each outer fold—so no information about the withheld data ever influences the model configuration.
+Then the outer loop measures the tuned model’s accuracy and AUC on completely unseen data, providing an unbiased estimate of its performance in practice.
+This approach not only guards against overfitting hyperparameters, but also quantifies the variability of performance estimates across different splits, giving insight into how stable the model really is.

 In our cross‐validation experiments, we observed that performance varied less across folds when we trained and tested on overt‐movement data than on the imagined‐movement trials.
 We found that the EEG patterns during actual arm movements were stronger and more consistent, so each fold contained similar examples and yielded a stable decision boundary.
 In contrast, imagery signals were weaker and more sensitive to factors like attention and fatigue, which meant different folds sampled different mixes of clear versus faint trials.
 As a result, our ROC and accuracy scores fluctuated more across folds for the imagined‐movement condition ​

 # Results